Every season is special on the Kenai Peninsula!

 Highway Mile 58- Jim's Landing

 Due to higher summer water flows, the Upper Kenai River can be tough to access on foot.
-We use 20' drift boats specifically designed to navigate the swift and cold waters of the Kenai River.
-Most fishing will be fly fishing utilizing a very easy "indicator nymphing" technique.
+Therefore, it is advisable to hire a fishing guide.
+Our guide service uses a 20' drift boats specifically designed to navigate the swift and cold waters of the Kenai River.
+Most guided fishing trips will be fly fishing utilizing a very easy "indicator nymphing" technique.
 Fly fishing with this technique is very easy to learn and a lot of fun!
+Our guides are experts at teaching fly fishing techniques to help you catch more fish!

 MIDDLE KENAI RIVER